vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 place with the right mouse button and the xursor span will be turned off.

-The cursor values are used to determine the "area under the peak" values that are displayed in the status bar.
+The cursor values are used to determine the “area under the peak” values that are displayed in the status bar.
 While performing a right-click and drag to create a cursor span the status bar will also display the start/end location of the span and the delta Hz and delta PPM size of